aragilar/dnd-flask/data/documentation/spellcasting.md

 The DM might also decide that certain environmental phenomena, such as a wave crashing over you while you're on a storm-tossed ship, require you to succeed on a DC 10 Constitution saving throw to maintain concentration on a spell.

+> **The Schools of Magic**
+>
+> Academies of magic group spells into eight categories called schools of magic.
+Scholars, particularly wizards, apply these categories to all spells, believing that all magic functions in essentially the same way, whether it derives from rigorous study or is bestowed by a deity.
+>
+> The schools of magic help describe spells; they have no rules of their own, although some rules refer to the schools.
+>
+> **<span style="color: green">Abjuration</span>** spells are protective in nature, though some of them have aggressive uses.
+They create magical barriers, negate harmful effects, harm trespassers, or banish creatures to other planes of existence.
+>
+> **<span style="color: gold">Conjuration</span>** spells involve the transportation of objects and creatures from one location to another.
+Some spells summon creatures or objects to the caster's side, whereas others allow the caster to teleport to another location.
+Some conjurations create objects or effects out of nothing.
+>
+> **<span style="color: orange">Divination</span>** spells reveal information, whether in the form of secrets long forgotten, glimpses of the future, the locations of hidden things, the truth behind illusions, or visions of distant people or places.
+>
+> **<span style="color: purple">Enchantment</span>** spells affect the minds of others, influencing or controlling their behavior.
+Such spells can make enemies see the caster as a friend, force creatures to take a course of action, or even control another creature like a puppet.
+>
+> **<span style="color: red">Evocation</span>** spells manipulate magical energy to produce a desired effect.
+Some call up blasts of fire or lightning.
+Others channel positive energy to heal wounds.
+>
+> **<span style="color: blue">Illusion</span>** spells deceive the senses or minds of others.
+They cause people to see things that are not there, to miss things that are there, to hear phantom noises, or to remember things that never happened.
+Some illusions create phantom images that any creature can see, but the most insidious illusions plant an image directly in the mind of a creature.
+>
+> **<span style="color: black">Necromancy</span>** spells manipulate the energies of life and death.
+Such spells can grant an extra reserve of life force, drain the life energy from another creature, create the undead, or even bring the dead back to life.
+>
+> Creating the undead through the use of necromancy spells such as animate dead is not a good act, and only evil casters use such spells frequently.
+>
+> **<span style="color: brown;">Transmutation</span>** spells change the properties of a creature, object, or environment.
+They might turn an enemy into a harmless creature, bolster the strength of an ally, make an object move at the caster's command, or enhance a creature's innate healing abilities to rapidly recover from injury.

 ### Targets

 A typical spell requires you to pick one or more targets to be affected by the spell's magic.
 A spell's description tells you whether the spell targets creatures, objects, or a point of origin for an area of effect (described below).